pranav-prakash/jmtpfs/README.md

 Unmounting can be done via the finder (eject) or via the osx standard umount

+If you want to get really fancy you can add a name and icon:

+`jmtpfs -o volname="Nexus 5" -o volicon=/System/Library/CoreServices/CoreTypes.bundle/Contents/Resources/com.apple.iphone-4-black.icns ~/Desktop/nexus`

 ##Performance and implementation notes:

 Libmtp (and I assume the MTP protocol itself) doesn't support seeking within a